Asiaalharby/final_project/README.md

 2
 ​
 3
-This project is part of the __Frontend Web Developer Nanodegree (full Google scholarship)__.
-This project's purose is to gradually convert a static webpage to a mobile-ready web application.
+This project is part of the __Frontend Web Developer Nanodegree This project's purose is to gradually convert a static webpage to a mobile-ready web application.
 4
 ​
 5